SoTrxII/Pandora-cooking-server/README.md

 - A **logger**.
 Plain text logging is used in development, [ECS format](https://www.elastic.co/guide/en/ecs/current/index.html) is used in production.
 - An **Object Store**, removing the need for a shared volume with Pandora
 - The **Cooker** itself, handling the cooking scripts invocations
+- A **Job Notifier**, handling messaging for async record processing
 #### Dapr

 [Dapr](https://github.com/dapr/dapr) is used a decoupling solution.
 Dapr uses **components** to define the implementation